The Dovers: Career

 A Top 40 list from radio station KIST in Santa Barbara from May 28, 1966, shows The Dovers' single "The Third Eye" listed as one of the station's "Hit Bound Sounds" of the week.

 Reissues

 The Dovers went largely unnoticed by music collectors until garage rock compilation albums were released in the late 1970s and early 1980s.
 A cult following developed around the group, who became known among collectors for their catchy songs and wistful vocals.
 "What Am I Going To Do" is available on Rhino Records' Nuggets box set.
 "She's Gone" is given on Pebbles, Volume 2, while "She's Not Just Anybody" is available on Pebbles 8, Southern California 1.
 The group's original bass player, Laudewig, died in the 1980s.

 In 2003, Misty Lane issued a 10" vinyl retrospective album that includes all 8 songs by the Dovers, called We're Not Just Anybody.

 The 2009 song "Walkabout" by Atlas Sound heavily samples the track "What Am I Going To Do."
 The track is a collaboration with Animal Collective's Panda Bear.

+In 2025, Misty Lane reissued We're Not Just Anybody with remastered tracks only available on 12" vinyl and slightly updated cover art.